 Giuseppe Licari (b.1980, IT) is a multidisciplinary artist living and working in Rotterdam.
 In his practice Licari explores the socio-economical, cultural and political processes that intervene in, and alter the form of contemporary landscapes.
 He focuses on the cross-border of the natural world and the built environment, exploring the territories emerging from their encounters with installations, performances, workshops, public art, audio-video recordings and publications.

-This project has been made possible by the Heritage department of the Province of Limburg
+This project has been made possible by the Archaeology department of the Province of Limburg.